kenfallon/fix-ssh-on-pi/README.md

 ### Retrieve everything :

-If you're using mac or any system that does not support `losetup`, this can be a little bit painfull to use.
+If you're using mac or any system that does not support `losetup`, this can be a little bit painful to use.

 Here's a process setup everything easily :